Kathanar – The Wild Sorcerer

-Kathanar – The Wild Sorcerer is an upcoming Indian Malayalam-language period fantasy thriller film directed and edited by Rojin Thomas and written by R. Ramanand.
-The story traces the life of Kadamattathu Kathanar, a legendary 9th-century Christian priest endowed with magical powers.
-The film stars Jayasurya in the title role, along with Anushka Shetty (in her Malayalam debut) and Prabhu Deva.
-It was produced by Gokulam Gopalan of Sree Gokulam Movies.
+Kathanar – The Wild Sorcerer is an upcoming Indian Malayalam-language period fantasy thriller film directed and edited by Rojin Thomas, who also co-wrote the screenplay with R. Ramanand.
+It was produced by Gokulam Gopalan through Sree Gokulam Movies.
+The plot follows Kadamattathu Kathanar, a legendary 9th century Christian priest endowed with magical powers.
+The film stars Jayasurya in the title role, alongside Anushka Shetty (in her Malayalam debut and 50th film appearance), Prabhu Deva, Sanoop Santhosh, Devika Sanjay, Sandy, Harish Uthaman, Vineeth, and Nitish Bharadwaj.

 The film is intended to be the first of a two-part film.
 Principal photography began in April 2023.
 The film was shot using the virtual production technology in a custom-built studio.